JetBrains/intellij-sdk-docs/code_samples/theme_basics/README.md

 ## Quickstart

-Custom themes are available beginning in version 2019.1.

 Creating a custom theme is a process of choosing a base IDE Theme (Light or Darcula) then changing aspects of the base Theme definition.
 Custom themes can:
 - substitute icons,